Peter Dovbush

 Proceedings of the 66th International ISAAC Congress, Ankara, Turkey, August 13–18, 2007, pp. 122–131.
 DOI

 Let XX be a complex Banach manifold.
-A holomorphic function f ⁣:XCf \colon X \to \mathbf{C} is called a Bloch function (resp., a normal function) if the family Ff:={fφf(φ(0)):φO(Δ,X)}\mathcal{F}_{f}:= \{f \circ \varphi - f(\varphi(0)) : \varphi \in \mathcal{O}(\Delta, X)\} (resp., F:={fφ:φO(Δ,X)}\mathcal{F}:= \{f \circ \varphi: \varphi \in \mathcal{O}(\Delta, X)\}) forms a normal family in the sense of Montel, where O(Δ,X)\mathcal{O}(\Delta, X) denotes the set of holomorphic maps from the complex unit disc to XX.
+A holomorphic function f ⁣:XCf \colon X \to \mathbb{C} is called a Bloch function (resp., a normal function) if the family Ff:={fφf(φ(0)):φO(Δ,X)}\mathcal{F}_{f}:= \{f \circ \varphi - f(\varphi(0)) : \varphi \in \mathcal{O}(\Delta, X)\} (resp., F:={fφ:φO(Δ,X)}\mathcal{F}:= \{f \circ \varphi: \varphi \in \mathcal{O}(\Delta, X)\}) forms a normal family in the sense of Montel, where O(Δ,X)\mathcal{O}(\Delta, X) denotes the set of holomorphic maps from the complex unit disc to XX.
 Characterizations of normal and Bloch functions are presented.
 A sufficient condition for the sum of a normal function and a non‐normal function to be non‐normal is given.
 Criteria for a holomorphic function to be non‐normal are obtained.

 On normal and non‐normal holomorphic functions on complex Banach manifolds